 Every active category gets mapped to its source systems: onboarding events, listing quality database, transaction records, competitive monitoring feeds.
 Each source has a single owner.
 Ambiguous ownership is the reason cross-signal views never get built — fix it here, in writing, before anything else.

-Each extractor runs weekly per category and emits a standardized payload: current value, prior-week value, 4-week rolling average, trend direction.
-Failed runs halt and escalate — they do not silently fall back to last week's number.
+Each extractor runs weekly per category and emits a standardized payload: current value, prior-week value, 4-week rolling average, z-score, trend direction.
+Failed runs raise — they do not silently fall back to last week's number.
 A stale signal is worse than a missing one because the gate keeps making decisions on it.

-A signal counts as degrading when its current value sits more than one standard deviation below its own 4-week rolling average.
+A signal counts as degrading when its z-score falls below -1.0 against its own 4-week rolling baseline.
 Count the degrading signals per category.
 Map the count to GREEN/AMBER/RED/CRITICAL.
 The rule is declarative and version-controlled — not a heuristic that lives in someone's head.
+Run in observation-only mode for 8 weeks before activating escalation.

 Brief delivers every Monday at 6am.
 After 4-6 weeks, audit hit rate: how many RED categories actually experienced a GMV drop within the predicted window?
 That number is the only honest test of the system.
 Tune thresholds to keep precision usable while sensitivity stays high.
 Calibration is not optional — drift is the default state.